andraugust/andraugust.github.io/quantum-3.md

 &=\int \bar\psi(k,0)e^{i(kx-\omega t)}dk
 \end{align*}
 $$
 So the general solution is a sum of planewaves weighted by the "amount" of each wave present in the initial condition.
+Because each planewave moves at a different speed—its _phase speed_—the initial waveform spreads out over time, with the higher frequencies moving faster.

-Consider the following initial condition in momentum-space:
+To make a Gaussian wavepacket consider the following initial condition in momentum-space:

 $$
 \bar\psi(p,0) = \frac{1}{(2\pi \sigma_p^2)^{1/4}} \exp (-\frac{(p-p_0)^2}{4\sigma_p^2})
 $$

-When squared this wavepacket is a Gaussian centered around $$p_0$$ with spread $$\sigma_p$$.
-In position space the corresponding wavefunction is
+When squared this wavepacket is Gaussian centered at $$p_0$$ with spread $$\sigma_p$$.
+In position space this wavefunction is

 $$
 \psi(x,0) = \left( \frac{4 \sigma_p^2 \hbar^2}{2\pi} \right)^{1/4} \exp(-\sigma_p^2 x^2 /\hbar^2) \exp(ip_0x/\hbar)
 $$

-Which is a Gaussian function multiplied by a wave factor.
-By inspection, position space uncertainty is related to momentum space uncertainty by $$\sigma_x \sigma_p = \hbar/2$$, which is exactly the lower limit of the Heisenberg uncertainty relation.
+Which is a Gaussian multiplied by a wave factor.
+By inspection, the position space uncertainty is related to the momentum space uncertainty by $$\sigma_x \sigma_p = \hbar/2$$, which is exactly the lower limit of the Heisenberg uncertainty relation.

 Note that plugging $$\psi(x,0)$$ into the SE we find that it's _not_ a solution.

 Plugging $$\bar \psi(p,0)$$ into the GSE solution and taking the integral gives